builab/dynamoMT/README.md

-# dynamoDMT v0.2b
+# dynamoMT 0.1

-Filament analysis using Dynamo
+Singlet Microtubule Analysis using Dynamo, adapted to Warp workflow in Bui lab (in setup)

-- aa_setup.m (CPU)
+- mt_setup_warp.m (CPU)

 - aa_correctFlaDirect.m (CPU) * Important for axoneme not other